bluecattttt/adi-hyprland/README.md

-# hyprland
-regarding my hyprland conf files making this repo for my sake, learning hyprland rn, feel free to use my files
+making this repo for my sake, not gonna attach and ss my hyprland is bare bones rn, still learning it, feel free to give any suggestions on dc